MicrosoftDocs/memdocs/memdocs/intune/fundamentals/policy-sets.md

 > [!IMPORTANT]
 > For a list of known issues related to policy sets, [Policy sets known issues](policy-sets.md#policy-sets-known-issues).

-Policy sets do not replace existing concepts or objects.
+Policy sets don't replace existing concepts or objects.
 You can continue to assign individual objects and you can also reference individual objects as part of a policy set.
 Therefore, any changes to those individual objects will be reflected in the policy set.​

 You can use policy sets to: